Finland stabbing attack was an act of terror, say police

 “The act had been investigated as murder, but during the night we received additional information which indicates that the criminal offences are now terrorist killings,” a statement by the National Bureau of Investigation said.

 Security officials have increased raids and patrols in the region.
+“There was a raid and we have now six suspects in custody, the main suspect and five others,” detective superintendent Markus Laine of the National Bureau of investigation told AFP.
+“We are investigating the role of these five other people but we are not sure yet if they had anything to do with [the attack].”

 National flags are being flown at half-mast across the Nordic country, BBC reported.

 Similar attacks